Observable tests of self-interacting dark matter in galaxy clusters: cosmological simulations with SIDM and baryons: Strong-lensing properties

 \section{Strong-lensing properties}

 Neither the radial density profile nor shape of a DM halo are directly observable, and inferring them from observations is fraught with difficulty (see sections \ref{sect:dens_discuss} and \ref{sect:shape_discuss}).
 A solution to this problem is to compare simulated haloes with real ones in terms of observed quantities, by generating mock observations from the simulations.
 In this section we show an example of this by generating mock strong gravitational lensing maps of our simulated clusters and comparing the properties of their critical curves with those of observed clusters.
-While not strictly an observable, the location of critical curves can be accurately inferred from the locations of multiply imaged background galaxies, as demonstrated for example in \citet{2017MNRAS.472.3177M}.
+While not strictly an observable, the location of critical curves can be accurately inferred from the locations of multiply imaged background galaxies, as demonstrated for example in \citet{2017MNRAS.472.3177M}.\footnote{The majority of lens modelling techniques return an estimate of the full 2D mass distribution of the galaxy cluster, and in principle any aspect of these mass distributions could be compared with our simulations.
+For example, we could have compared the surface density well inside of the Einstein radius, where the differences between our different simulations would be largest, with the lens models from CLASH.
+However, this quantity depends sensitively on choices that went into the lens modelling, such as whether to use cored or cuspy DM haloes when performing a fit with parametric mass distributions.
+A recent comparison of lens modelling techniques using simulated lensing data showed that while the precise structure of the inferred critical curves varied between different lens modelling techniques, their size and overall shape are very similar across different methods, and agree with the true critical curves \citep[see Fig.~22 of][]{2017MNRAS.472.3177M}.}